Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_SAMD21/Seeeduino-XIAO.md

 #### **DAC**

+Thank you to [Aleksei Tertychnyi](https://github.com/WeSpeakEnglish) for submitting the code, all related functionalities were developed and contributed by him.

 ```cpp
 #define DAC_PIN A0 // Make code a bit more legible
 float x = 0; // Value to take the sin of